GLEAM4

 - Higher spatial resolution (0.1°) and longer record (1980–2023)

-- GLEAM4 datasets are described in detail by Miralles et al. (in prep.)
+- GLEAM4 datasets are described in detail by Miralles et al. (in review)

 GLEAM4.1 datasets